Android 9 includes android.hardware.health

 Requirements

-Devices launching with Android 9 must provide the 2.0 HAL (and must not provide the 1.0 HAL).
-Devices not launching with Android 9 but planning to update the vendor image to Target Framework Compatibility Matrix Version 3 (released in Android 9) must remove existing 1.0 HAL implementations and provide the 2.0 HAL.
+Devices launching with Android 9 must provide the 2.x HAL (and must not provide the 1.0 HAL) or the AIDL HAL.
+Devices not launching with Android 9 but planning to update the vendor image to Target Framework Compatibility Matrix Version 3 (released in Android 9) must remove existing 1.0 HAL implementations and provide the 2.x HAL or the AIDL HAL.

-Devices launching with Android 11 must provide the 2.1 HAL (and must not provide the 1.0 or 2.0 HAL).
-Devices not launching with Android 11 but planning to update the vendor image to Target Framework Compatibility Matrix Version 5 (released in Android 11) must remove existing 2.0 HAL implementations and provide the 2.1 HAL.
+Devices launching with Android 11 must provide the 2.1 HAL (and must not provide the 1.0 or 2.0 HAL) or the AIDL HAL.
+Devices not launching with Android 11 but planning to update the vendor image to Target Framework Compatibility Matrix Version 5 (released in Android 11) must remove existing 2.0 HAL implementations and provide the 2.1 HAL or the AIDL HAL.
 Devices not launching with Android 11 and not planning to update the vendor image are also recommended to provide the 2.1 HAL.

 AOSP includes multiple helper libraries designed to help you implement the 2.1 HAL and the transition from the old 1.0 HAL.